jabbas/dotfiles/README.md

 ## Usage

-You need to explicitly add each file/directory with `dtf add` to get it tracked by dotfiles, but except of that use `dtf` exactly the in the same manner as you use `git` command.
+You need to explicitly add each file/directory with `dtf add` to get it tracked by dotfiles, but except of that usage of `dtf` is exactly the same as `git` command.
 Shortly: `dtf` does not tread all files within `~` as untracked.

 ## TODO